tajuar2001/eecs497/README.md

   - SQLite: A lightweight and file-based relational database

 - Deployment:
-  - Heroku: A cloud platform for deploying and running web applications
+  - AWS Elastic Beanstalk: Cloud deployment and scaling of the application

 ## Getting Started